ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 Now check the installation by running `opam --version`.
 You can compare it with the current version on [opam.ocaml.org](https://opam.ocaml.org/).

-**Please note:** In case you are running `opam init` inside a Docker container, you will be asked whether you want to disable sanboxing.
+**Please note:** In case you are running `opam init` inside a Docker container, you will be asked whether you want to disable sandboxing.
 This is necessary, unless you run a privileged Docker container.

 #### 3. Create an `opam` Switch

 This step is necessary only if you need to install a specific version of OCaml, or if you want to create a new independent environment.
-`opam init` already set up a default `opam` switch for you to work in.
+(`opam init` already sets up a default `opam` switch for you to work in.)

 You can create a new opam switch with the `opam switch create` command.
 Specify which version as shown below (i.e., `opam switch create 4.14.0`).